rclark/fixtures/readme.md

 func (s Server) Listen() (ServerData, func())
 ```

 Listen starts the server and returns information about it.
 The caller must call the returned function to stop the server.
+If it can't find a port to listen on, or if the server closes unexpectedly, it will panic.

 <a name="ServerData"></a>
 ## type ServerData